Thomas Archer Hirst: Life

 From 1860 to 1864, Hirst taught at University College School, but resigned because he wanted more time for his mathematical research.
 He was appointed Professor of Physics at University College London in 1865, and he succeeded Augustus De Morgan to the Chair of Mathematics at UCL in 1867.
 In 1873 he was appointed as the first Director of Studies at the new Royal Naval College, Greenwich.
 He retired from that post in 1882, to be succeeded by William Davidson Niven.

 From the 1860s onwards, Hirst also allocated much of his time in England to the administrative committees of British science.
 He was an active member of the governing councils of the Royal Society, the British Association for the Advancement of Science, and the London Mathematical Society.
 He was the founding president of an association to reform school mathematics curricula and also worked to promote the education of women.
 Alongside his old friend Tyndall, Hirst was a member of T. H. Huxley's London X-Club.
 He died in London in 1892, four weeks after he had made the last entry in his journal, and was buried on the eastern side of Highgate Cemetery.

 Vestiges

-In his early days, Hirst wrote extensively in his notebooks (sometimes called the Journal), recording everything he read and much of what he was thinking about.
-This extraordinary record of about fifty years is preserved in the library of the Royal Institution.
-As a result, we know much about the development of his mind before he became a professional mathematician.
-We know, for example, what the effect was of his reading the Vestiges of the Natural History of Creation, that epoch-making book authored anonymously by Robert Chambers which promoted the idea of evolution in 1844.
+In his early days, Hirst wrote extensively in his notebooks ("the Journal"), recording what he read and much of what he was thinking about.
+This record of about 50 years is preserved in the library of the Royal Institution.
+We know from it, for example, what the effect was of his reading the Vestiges of the Natural History of Creation, which promoted ideas of evolution in 1844.
+According to Secord:

-Both Hirst and Tyndall left in their journals and letters evidence that Vestiges (especially its geological evidence) made a good case against the story of Genesis and the case for divine intervention; yet they were not atheists.
-They simply came to the conclusion that parts of the Old Testament were allegorical.
+Both Hirst and Tyndall found that Vestiges, especially its geological evidence, made a good case against the story of Genesis, and came to the conclusion that parts of the Old Testament were allegorical.